OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 ##### **2.5.2.2 Bind PF and VF**

-For Base_x16 FIM and 1PF/1VF minimal FIM for Agilex® 7 FPGA and default FIM for Stratix 10® FPGA :
+For Base_x16 FIM and 1PF/1VF FIM for Agilex® 7 FPGA and default FIM for Stratix® 10 FPGA :

 - Bind the created VF(s) to vfio-pci driver, use the PCIe ID for the VF(s) for this step.
 Verify you are using the PCIe ID of the VFs you have created.
 For example:
-* From sample output for Agilex OFS target platform having 1PF/1VF minimal FIM programmed shown in *[Section 2.5.2.1 Create VF](#2521-create-vf)*, `s:b:d.vf` will be `0000:b1:00.1` in command below.
+* From sample output for Agilex OFS target platform having 1PF/1VF  FIM programmed shown in *[Section 2.5.2.1 Create VF](#2521-create-vf)*, `s:b:d.vf` will be `0000:b1:00.1` in command below.
 For base_x16 FIM should be s:b:d.5.

 </pre>

         sudo opae.io init -d s:b:d.vf $USER
 </pre>

-* Sample output for Agilex® 7 FPGA OFS target platform 1PF/1VF minimal FIM.
+* Sample output for Agilex® 7 FPGA OFS target platform 1PF/1VF FIM.
 Output for base_x16 FIM should be similar.

 </pre>